Emil-Olszewski/Snake/README.md

 ### Ending
-It is my first seriously project which I have finished.
+It is my first seriously project which I finished.
 I was 15 years old and just starting with programming.
 I'm writing this readme three years later while organising my GitHub :)